wp-plugins/simmer/readme.txt

 Yes, with the Tinypass for Simmer extension (coming soon) you can easily monetize your media business or blog through micro payments.
 [Find out more from Tinypass](http://tinypass.com/).

 == Changelog ==

+= 1.3.4 =
+* Fix: Ingredients converting to headings when using bulk-add

 = 1.3.3 =
 * New: Ingredient heading support, just like instructions